guidobouman/thesis/Documents/Thesis/Thesis.markdown

 If you're lucky, a content strategist was present during the creation of a website.
 Someone who's specialty it is to find out what information should be presented to the user at each specific moment.
 But even then, even when all of the right information is present when you need it.
 The interface layer can still make the information hard to navigate.

 What can we do about it?
-Nothing.
-It's easy like that.
-Every website needs to be designed.
-But we're still limited by the limits of the creator.
-The information still needs to be entered and presented.
+Not much, except for hope for better content strategy.
+Every website needs to be designed as long as we’re limited to interfaces with screens.
 The theory behind Metacrap even applies to the designers of the interface.

 ### Page based navigation
+> The web was originally conceived and developed to meet the demand for automatic information-sharing between scientists in universities and institutes around the world. [][http://home.web.cern.ch/about/birth-web]

-The web is designed to be browsed like pages from a book.
-Going from one page to another by flipping pages.
+The web is designed for sharing scientific articles.
+Going from article to article by clicking links.
 Searching the knowledge we're looking for.
 But instead of taking the page corner the web provides hyperlinks.
 Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
 Different paths can be taken to end up with the desired data.

 According to Steve Krug, interaction designer and author of Don't make me think, we feverishly scan webpages.
 Looking for anything that slightly resembles what we're looking for.
 When the page appears not being the one we were looking for we're back where we started with one click of the back button.
 [Krug, 2005, p.
 21][#Krug:2005]

 This behaviour is natural to us humans.
 While web pages are designed to have a structure and make it easy for us to navigate through websites.
 We rarely ever read all of the content.

-// What’s the optimisation?
+This is a bit like removing the graphical interface as discussed in the previous section.
+The web would need better semantics if we want to breach this page to page flow.
+If it would work tough, it would make search engine not returning pages but answers to the questions you put in, a thing Google is working on.

 ### Removing the processing layer
 We believe that removing the processing layer from the communication chain is a possible optimisation.
 If we want to make this possible we have to come up with a solution that completely renders the processing layer useless.
 Other layers in the communication chain will have to take over it's current responsibilities.